A Little Piece of Me 2025 - Expression of Interest

 A Little Piece of Me is a collaborative arts project between artist Andrew Christie, Sydney Children’s Hospitals Foundation Art Program, Sydney Children’s Hospitals Network Palliative Care teams and John Hunter Children’s Hospital Palliative Care team.
 The project celebrates the many influences that shape the personalities and identities of children and young people.

 The project enables families to create a full colour photographic pixel portrait - a technique that uses small images to create a singular large image.
-The final artwork will celebrate the uniqueness of your child and all those special people who help contribute to their life experiences.
+The final artwork will celebrate the uniqueness of your child and the special people who help contribute to their life experiences.

-Priority will be given to those families who have not participated in previous years.
+Priority will be given to families who have not participated in previous years.

 Please read through the below information and use the form at the end to submit your expression of interest.

-We will contact all families following the close of the expression of interest period in Janurary 2024.
+All families will be contacted following the close of the expression of interest period in Janurary 2025.

 Image reference - Mitchell, 7 years old